Rumidom/SimpleTracking/README.md

 ### How to use:

-Install dependencies and then run SimpleTracking Tool.py.
+Install dependencies and then run SimpleTrackingTool.py.